 With this in mind, the recipes we both make in our multi-cultural Mediterranean kitchen, including the ones in my Illustrated Middle Eastern Recipes blog series, adhere to this food philosophy.
 In all honesty, this has been a real game-changer for me as someone who used to add lots of spices to my food and who now enjoys more straightforward Mediterranean flavours, with just the necessary spices needed to uplift the taste sensation.

 That being the case, my cooking has changed drastically ever since meeting my hubby.
 No more unnecessary spices that drown the main ingredients of the dish; let the principle ingredients shine!
 I’ve also learnt that with just a few ingredients you can create a truly sublime culinary experience.
 In fact, this recipe is a very good case in point.
 Try it and let me know what you think!

 Dishes that Pair Perfectly with Middle Eastern Lentil Soup

-Usually served as an entree during the Holy Month of Ramadan, or in chilly winter months, this soup can still be served in summer with delicious homemade Kibbeh (minced meat and bulgur shells stuffed with a filling of gently fried meat, onions and pine nuts), and a side dish of Mutabbal.
+Often served as an entrée during the Holy Month of Ramadan, or in chilly winter months, this soup can also be served in the summer with delicious homemade “Kibbeh” (minced meat and bulgur shells stuffed with a filling of gently fried meat, onions and pine nuts), and a side dish of “Mutabbal.”

 Shorabet Adas: The Recipe

-Enjoy this easy and filling red lentil soup as a side dish with meat-based pastry dishes, and a squeeze of lemon.
+Enjoy this easy and filling red lentil soup as a side dish with meat-based pastry.
+Many Levantine gastronomes like to add a squeeze of lemon to the soup just after serving.
 Vegetarians and vegans can also enjoy this dish with fresh, baked, or fried pita bread squares or triangles.

 Shorabet Adas: Middle Eastern Lentil Soup